CondeNastDigital/cnBolt-Extensions-RelationList/README.md

 # cnBolt-Extensions-RelationList

 Provides a backend field where you can select one or more other content objects from different contenttypes.
 The field is similar to bolt's select field but can select more than one contenttype at the same time and provides a better preview.

-Note: The field does not provide any mechanism for fetching the selected objects.
-It only stores a JSON string with content ids.
-You have to fetch them yourself in your template.
-See sample below.

 ## Installation

-Add the RelationList to the required extensions in extension/composer.json and call composer update:
+Add the RelationList to the required extensions in extension/composer.json and call composer update.
+You may also need the `cnd/library` extension for improved selection of bolt content and/or the `cnd/kraken-sdk` if you want to use the kraken content connector.

 ```
 "cnd/relationlist": "*"